 Beth is a reporter at the Echo Press.
 She graduated from the College of Saint Benedict in May 2015 with a degree in Communication and Hispanic Studies.
 Journalism has always been her passion, but she also enjoys blogging and graphic design.
 In her spare time, she's most likely at Crossfit or at home with her boyfriend and three dogs.

 - Member for

-The Echo Press and the Lakes Area Humane Society (LAHS) in Alexandria present this week’s “Pet of the Week” – Viktor.
-Viktor is a 2 to 3 year old male cat.
+The Echo Press and the Lakes Area Humane Society (LAHS) in Alexandria present this week’s “Pet of the Week” – Don.
+Don is a 1 to 2 year old male Guinea pig.

 The fourth annual His Kids Orphan Ministry fall fundraiser will take place at 6 p.m.
 Friday, Nov.
 17 at Lake Community Church in Alexandria.
 At 7 p.m., Megan and Kris Chisholm, a couple that struggled with infertility for years and ultimately adopted a baby girl, will share their adoption story.
 A silent auction and food will be available until 8 p.m.